 As of now, it is likely that Hagedorn will go undrafted, but if he can prove himself in Europe, he may have a chance to be a NBA player due to the always in-demand need for a shooting specialist.

 Sources, Credits, and Acknowledgements: Stats used in our scouting reports mainly come from Synergy Sports Technology, RealGM.com, and Sports-Reference.com.
+Some background information and the photo were courtesy of South Dakota Athletics.
 Other outside sources are noted with links to the source.